logzio/logz-docs/_source/logzio_collections/_metrics-sources/etcd.md

   ssl.certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
 ```

-For the full Metricbeat configuration options for the Etcd module, including explanations about TLS connections, please see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-etcd.html).
+For a full list of available Metricbeat configuration options for the etcd module, including explanations about TLS connections, please see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-etcd.html).

 ##### Replace the placeholders in the configuration